PrimeDAO/deals-docs/published-md-files/token-swap-faq.md

 ## What is the Funding Period in a Token Swap and what should I take in consideration when setting it up?

 The Funding Period is the non-extendable number of days that both parties have to complete to fully fund and execute the swap.
-If the Deal Representatives and the Proposal Lead have failed to do so within this agreed upon timeframe, the deal is considered failed.
+If the Deal Representative(s) and the Proposal Lead have failed to do so within this agreed upon timeframe, the deal is considered failed.
 The Funding Period is setup by the Proposal Lead who should set a reasonable period that takes in consideration the time needed to pass the deals through the governance processes of both parties.

 ## Where do failed deals get archived?